School of Medicine and UVA Funding Opportunities

 NIH training and career development programs (F-, T-, and K-series awards) support students, fellows, and junior to senior faculty, fostering the development of skills as independent investigators or a change in one’s area of research.

 Individual National Research Service Awards fund postdoctoral training (F32) and senior fellowships (F33).
 The latter support individuals with at least 7 years of relevant research or professional experience since receiving their doctoral degree, who have established an independent research career, and who are seeking support for retraining or additional career development.
-F30 (for minority students) and F31 awards (for students with disabilities) support pre-doctoral studies.
+F30 (for dual-degree students) and F31 awards (for students aiming toward the PhD degree) support pre-doctoral studies.
+The F99/K00 award supports support the pre- to post-doctoral transition of highly motivated graduate students.

 Career Development Awards provide multi-year support for faculty in various stages of their careers.
-NIH provides a Career Award Wizard that helps investigators select among the various career development opportunities.
 Not all NIH Institutes support each career development program: please contact the appropriate individual at your target Institute before applying.
 The Pathway to Independence Award (K99/R00) provides up to two years of postdoctoral support followed by up to three years of early faculty support, with the aim of bringing the recipient to the point of the submission of competitive grant proposals to support his/her research career.

 - NIH loan repayment program.
 This program is designed to attract health professionals into clinical research by providing up to $35K annually in repayment of educational loans for individuals who expend at least 50% effort for two years.
 For additional information, consult NIH web sites providing general information and eligibility requirements.